Fede2782/oneCompleter-Legacy/README.md

 This module installs some big apps and libs.
 I suggest you to use Galaxy App Booster (Samsung official app of Good Guardians suite) after every big module update, so the tablet will not slow down.
 A "wipe cache" or "Repair apps" in Recovery may be useful in some cases.
 Moreover make sure all apps are up-to-date before/after installing this module (Play Store and Galaxy Store).

 ## Features Now:
-Since One UI 5.1.1 many features have been integrated in stock firmware and have been removed from oneCompleter for better stability
+Since One UI 5.1.1 many features have been integrated in stock firmware and have been removed from oneCompleter for better stability.
+One UI 5.1.1 really improved performance so this module has been lightened to keep One UI 5.1.1 run smoothly, however no features has been removed.

 - ✅️ Object/Shadow/Reflection eraser
 - ✅️ Image Clipper (thanks to ShaDisNX255/NcX-S21FE/)
 - ✅️ Smart Suggestions Widget
-- ✅️ HighEnd animations
 - ✅️ Camera Privacy toggle
 - ✅️ Google Discover feed
 - ✅️ Samsung Tag Service